-Dailu Attendance
+Daily Attendance

 Regular daily attendance is expected of all scholars as frequent absences from school have a critical bearing on their educational and emotional social progress.
-Scholars in grades Kinder-4th are considered tardy if they are late for their first class at 7:15 a.m.
-PreK Scholars are considered tardy if they are late for their first class at 7:45 AM.
+Scholars in grades PreK-4th are considered tardy if they are late for their first class at 7:30 a.m.
 If a scholar is tardy, he/she must enter through the school's front entrance and report to the main office to obtain a tardy pass.
 Appointments with doctors and dentists should be planned during vacation periods, after school hours or on weekends.
 If a scholar has to leave school early, a written note must be presented to the main office the morning of the desired early release.
 This assures that all the teachers can be informed of the scholar's absence and plan the child's work accordingly.
-Scholars will not be released to anyone that isn't listed on the child's emergency card.
+Scholars will not be released to anyone that isn't listed on the child's emergency contact list.
 Identification will be requested.
-After the doctor's appointment, scholars must bring in a doctor's note into the front office.
+After any medical appointments, scholars must bring a medical note to the front office.